keshavbhatt/colorwall-issue-tracker/README.md

 * **Cross-platform support:** ColorWall supports major desktop environments such as windows, cinnamon, deepin, lxqt, mate, pantheon, kde-plasma-5, unity, xfce4, and even FEH and WAL as supported backends, making it a versatile application that works seamlessly across platforms.
 (Note: some of these backends may not work if you install ColorWall using sandbox packaging foramts like snap or flatpak)

 * **Highly optimized browsing experience:** ColorWall features an infinity-scrollable wallpaper browsing viewport that is highly optimized for a smooth and seamless user experience, making it easy to browse through the extensive wallpaper collection quickly.

+* **Tabbed browsing** User can open multiple tabs to Browse Images with specified filters and parameters.

 * **Built-in viewer:** With the built-in wallpaper viewer, users can preview wallpapers before downloading them, ensuring that they select only the ones they like.